Program overview

 • Systems Analyst: Analyzes and designs information systems to improve efficiency and effectiveness within organizations.

-• Database Administrator: Manages and maintains databases, ensuring data integrity, security, and accessibility for users.
+• Database Administrator: Manages and maintains databases, ensuring data integrity, security, and accessibility.

-• Web Developer: Designs and builds websites, focusing on user experience and functionality using various programming languages.
+• Web Developer: Designs and builds websites, focusing on user experience and functionality.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.